schoremis/schoremis/README.md

 In addition, the project will study the **predictable patterns** and **provide recommendations** to SyriaTel management for customer churn reduction.

 According to our analysis, the **most important factors** that drive the decision of a Syriatel Mobile customer to churn are the below:

 - **International Plan**: 42% of the customers that have international plan churned
 - **Total charges**: : Customers with high charges are more likely to churn
 - **Customer Service Calls**: Customers that call the customer service line frequently (especially 4 times and more), have higher probabilities to churn

-According to the above conclusions, we offer the below **recommendations**:
-- 1: Syriatel should introduce a **new program for customers with high usage**.
-This new program can include **unlimeted calls for a monthly fee, similar to the competition.**
-- 2: Syriatel should introducce a **new international plan that is more competitive**.
-Should analyse the prices that the competition offer for International plans and provide a similar plan
-- 3: Syriatel should pay attention to the number of customer service calls that each customer makes. **Customers that call frequently the customer service line should be offered promotions or other programs to keep them with Syriatel**

 ### [King County Housing Price Predictions](https://github.com/schoremis/Phase_2_Project-S.Choremis), 2022